cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 ### 1.13.
 Calculator

-We can now put our adder and multiplier together using a eight-bit two-to-one mux to create a calculator.

-We include an `op` input to select which operation we want to perform.
+We can now put our adder and multiplier together using an eight-bit two-to-one mux to create a calculator.
+The calculator has an `op` input to select which operation we want to perform.
 If `op` is zero then we perform addition; if `op` is one then we perform multiplication.
-Note that you will need to connect the least-significant two bits of input `in1` to the multiplier's input `in1`.
+Note that you will need to connect just the least-significant two bits of input `in1` to the multiplier's input `in1`.

-Implement the calculator in `Calculator_GL.v` but instantiating an `AdderCarrySelect_8b_GL` module, an `Multiplier_2x8b_GL` module, and a `Mux2_8b_GL` module and then correctly connecting all of the ports.
+Implement the calculator in `Calculator_GL.v` by instantiating an `AdderCarrySelect_8b_GL` module, an `Multiplier_2x8b_GL` module, and a `Mux2_8b_GL` module and then correctly connecting all of the ports.
 You will likely need some internal wires.
 You may also need to use an extra